Study Abroad

 Program: Warsaw Summer School

 This summer I am partaking in the Warsaw summer school run by the Polish Institute of Philosophy and Sociology in conjunction with Ohio State.
 This is my second time abroad and in Poland!
 This trip is more than a chance to experience a new culture, it is also a chance to develop and execute my own research project!
 I specifically am looking at the difference in opinions on state paternalism between youth raised under the communist system (1993) and those under the capitalist system (2013).
 By comparing these two groups I can examine how youth perceive the welfare state and how political ideas persist over time.
 Aside from the academic component, studying abroad also offers the opportunity to truly immerse oneself in an unfamiliar culture.
-I have learned about Poland and it’s people in a way I know I would not experience at home.
-Poland is unique in the sense that its 20th century identity was virtually non-existent, as it only was truly independent in the period between the world wars, and starting again in the 1990s when communism fell.
-Poland is a example of how societies handle rapid political change, and stands as a testament to the resilience of humanity.
+I have learned about Poland and its people in a way I know I would not experience at home.
+Poland is unique in the sense that its 20th century identity was virtually non-existent, as it only was truly independent in the period between the world wars and starting again in the 1990s when communism fell.
+Poland is an example of how societies handle rapid political change, and stands as a testament to the resilience of humanity.
 My favorite part of touring Warsaw on my own has been seeing the legacy from each period in polish history.
 From the Warsaw uprising symbols plastered all over the city, the red roofs of old town, the Jewish ghetto walls, to the communist apartment blocks, Warsaw is both vibrant and a reminder that the past is never truly behind us.
-Upon my return, I plan to use my new found statistical training and cultural awareness to pursue a joint masters in social work and public administration, perhaps in a foreign country as traveling abroad never ceases to amaze me.
+Upon my return, I plan to use my newfound statistical training and cultural awareness to pursue a joint masters in social work and public administration, perhaps in a foreign country as traveling abroad never ceases to amaze me.
 Being abroad has not only given me the chance to grow as a student, but also as a person, and to truly understand what being globally engaged means as I learn about another countries history and the intricacies of a system that had up until now been lost on me.

 Angel Guo